thhuang/thhuang.github.io/content/about/index.md

 ### Academic Adventures

-My adventure at Northwestern University wasn't just about snagging a Master's in Computer Science; it was my quest to unlock the secrets of optimizing and parallelizing compilers.
+My adventure at Northwestern University wasn't just about pursuing a Master's in Computer Science; it was my quest to unlock the secrets of optimizing and parallelizing compilers.
 Imagine me diving into the depths of code to unearth treasures that make everything run smoother, faster, and smarter.
 It was hardcore, but hey, so am I.

 ### Let’s Team Up!

 The fusion of technology and creative minds excites me deeply.
-I am constantly looking for opportunities to collaborate, embarking on this exhilarating journey to uncover the endless possibilities in the world of software engineering.
+I am actively seeking opportunities to collaborate, exploring the endless possibilities within the world of software engineering together.
 Let's connect, innovate, and inspire the next wave of technological advancements together!